Edwin Waller: Other pursuits

 On October 13, 1839, he offered his house for the meeting place to establish the first Masonic Lodge in Austin.

 On January 13, 1840, he was elected the first mayor of Austin.
 He resigned before the end of his term, however, and moved to Austin County.
 A new county formed from parts of Austin County and neighboring Grimes County was renamed Waller County in his honor in 1873.

 In 1861, Waller represented Austin County at the Texas secession convention.
 As one of the last living signers of the Texas Declaration of Independence, he was given the honor of signing the secession ordinance first after Convention President Oran Milo Roberts.
+The convention again regathered on March 4 to affirm its decision to leave the union and approve the "Constitution of the Confederate States of America"; although the Provisional Confederate Congress admitted Texas on March 1.

 In 1873, Waller served as the first president of the Texas Veterans Association.

 He died on January 3, 1881, in Austin, where he moved shortly before his death to live with one of his daughters.
 He was buried in Waller County, but his remains were later moved to the Texas State Cemetery in Austin.